Healthcare Spaces: Equipment Grounding Clarified in NEC 2023

 Redundant Grounding: The ‘Belt and Suspenders’ Approach in NEC 517.13

-- Path 1: The metallic raceway (e.g., EMT, RMC) or metallic cable armor.
+- Path 1: A properly installed metallic raceway or metallic cable armor that functions as an equipment grounding conductor.

-Establishing the Equipotential Plane in Patient Care Vicinities
+Establishing an Equipotential Approach in Patient Care Vicinities

 Step-by-Step: Verifying a Compliant Redundant Grounding System

-Proper installation is key.
+Proper installation is critical.
 A visual inspection and systematic verification process are necessary to ensure compliance with NEC 517.13.

 - Confirm the Insulated EGC: Visually confirm that an insulated, green-jacketed conductor is installed with the branch circuit conductors.
-This is your primary EGC.
+This is the insulated EGC required to be installed with the branch conductors.

-- Verify the Secondary Ground Path: Inspect the raceway system.
-Ensure all conduits, fittings, and boxes are metallic and properly coupled to form a continuous, low-impedance path from the outlet to the panelboard.
-This constitutes your second EGC.
+- Verify the Metallic Ground Path: Inspect the raceway system.
+Ensure metallic conduits, fittings, and boxes are continuous, metallic, and properly coupled to form a continuous low-impedance path from the outlet to the panelboard; this path typically satisfies the NEC

-- Test for Low Impedance (Best Practice): While not explicitly required by the NEC for every installation, using a digital low-resistance ohmmeter (DLRO) to test the impedance of both ground paths is a professional best practice.
-This definitively verifies the integrity of your installation.
+- Test for Low Impedance (Best Practice): While the NEC does not require a low-resistance ohm measurement for every installation, using an appropriate low-resistance instrument to confirm continuity and low impedance of both paths is a professional best practice and provides strong verification of installation integrity.

 Special Considerations for Critical Care (Category 1) Spaces